jbernadas/symfony-react-skeleton/README.rst

+This is a simple Symfony 4 microservice backend with React frontend skeleton you can use to start a project.

 You need to have Composer, Node.js, npm and yarn installed to begin.

 When you have Composer, Node.js, npm and yarn installed, you simply clone this project by::